Quick Answer

 | Tailgram | Unknown from provided excerpts | Unknown from provided excerpts | Unknown from provided excerpts | Unknown from provided excerpts | Not enough excerpted evidence to score credibly | Exploration stage only | Unknown from provided excerpts | Shortlist only after a direct walkthrough of reporting, anonymity settings, and export behavior |

 Current evidence supports a simple operating rule: start with rows that have verified positioning, then run your own anonymity proof test before rollout.
-ProProfs Survey Maker has the clearest supported anonymity setup guidance in these excerpts: strip identifiers, block retakes, and explain what is collected.
+ProProfs Survey Maker has the clearest supported anonymity setup guidance available: strip identifiers, block retakes, and explain what is collected.

 Keep channel fit separate.
 Product friction needs in-context micro-surveys, while sensitive issues need a whistleblowing channel.
 A single broad pulse tool should not be your default for high-retaliation-risk reporting.